Greece reaches deal with lenders over reforms unlocking stalled aid

 About a quarter of them - families with incomes below the poverty line - were accorded full protection from foreclosure.
 The rest were given protection for a three-year period provided they restructured their debts with their banks.

-The two sides also agreed to introduce a new gambling tax, which will affect Greece's biggest betting company OPAP (OPAr.AT), to replace an unpopular value added tax on education.
+The two sides also agreed to introduce a new gambling tax, which will affect Greece's biggest betting company OPAP, to replace an unpopular value added tax on education.

 Talks continued over how much the new tax would raise.
 More negotiations will take place in Athens until Friday over a second set of reforms that include changes to the pension system and income tax.